What is fracking?

 Who will be responsible for ensuring that it is safe and properly monitored?

 A company wishing to develop shale needs to obtain necessary permissions.
-This incudes a PEDL, planning permission from the relevant planning authority and environmental permits from the relevant environmental regulator.
+This incudes a Petroleum Exploration Development Licence (PEDL), planning permission from the relevant planning authority and environmental permits from the relevant environmental regulator.
 Proposals are scrutinized through the planning system, which will address impacts such as traffic movements and noise.
 They will also be monitored by the Environment Agency and the Health and Safety Executive.
 The sites are inspected by the HSE and EA at exploration stage.
-In addition consent is required from the Department of Energy and Climate Change (DECC) and from the Oil and Gas Authority (OGA) before drilling or production activities can begin.
-The DECC also set out new requirements from operators which means they have to assess the proximity of relevant faults before fracturing, monitor seismic activity before, during and after operations and halt them if seismic activity exceeds a predefined level.
+In addition consent is required from the Department of Business, Energy and Industrial Strategy (BEIS) and from the Oil and Gas Authority (OGA) before drilling or production activities can begin.
+The authorities also set out new requirements from operators which means they have to assess the proximity of relevant faults before fracturing, monitor seismic activity before, during and after operations and halt them if seismic activity exceeds a predefined level.

 What are the pros and cons of fracking?

-Fracking in the UK will decrease our dependency on foreign oil, particularly at a time where tensions are high in the Middle East and Russia.
+- Fracking in the UK will decrease our dependency on foreign gas and oil, particularly at a time where tensions are high in the Middle East and Russia.

-Economic benefits from knowing that there is a reliable domestic oil supply are considerable.
-At the moment we have not got enough supplies to cover our needs in the years ahead.
+- Economic benefits from knowing that there is a reliable domestic oil supply are considerable.
+Currently, we have not got enough supplies to cover our needs in the years ahead.

 Are there any restrictions on fracking?

 Yes, many.
-There can be no hydraulic fracturing in all land above a depth of 1000 metres.
-Fracking is also banned in all protected areas.
+There can be no hydraulic fracturing above 1000 metres below the surface.
+Fracking and associated drilling is also banned at the surface of all protected areas.
 These include National Parks, Areas of Outstanding Natural beauty (AOB’s), Sites of Special Scientific Interest, World Heritage Sites, Source Protection Zones and the Broads (confirmed on 6th November 2015).
 This applies to all existing and future applications.

 Are there any other restrictions?